takakobem/github-release-example/README.md

 ![Run workflow with release-please](./assets/img/Screenshot_2023-09-24_at_21.59.54.png)

 A release PR will be created. github-release will work after the PR is merged.
+A release PR is updated if new commit(s) is pushed into main branch before the release-pr is merged.

 ### Troubleshooting